 Girls just want to have fun — with golf!
-On Aug.
-4 and 11, the Northbrook Park District gives girls an opportunity to play golf in a social environment from 10 a.m. to noon at Anetsberger Golf Course.
+Aug.
+11 is the last Girls’ Golf Social of the season from the Northbrook Park District at Anetsberger Golf Course from 10 a.m. to noon.
 Girls can learn the rules, pace of play and basic shots from Sportsman’s Country Club Golf staff, assisted by members of the Glenbrook North High School Girls’ Golf Team.
-Ages 5-16 are welcome; the daily fee of $15 includes green fees and a snack.
-Register at least 48 hours before each social by calling the Golf Shop at (847) 291-2971.
+Ages 5-16 are welcome; the fee of $15 includes green fees and a snack.
+Register in advance by calling the Golf Shop at (847) 291-2971.

 Evening pool fun

 Batter up!
-The batting cages at Techny Prairie Park and Fields swing into fall hours on Aug.
-6. The hours of operation are: 4 to 9 p.m.
+The batting cages at Techny Prairie Park and Fields have swung into fall hours.
+The hours of operation are: 4 to 9 p.m.
 Monday-Friday; noon to 8 p.m.
 Saturday and Sunday.
 Batters can choose to swing at baseballs or softballs; 12 pitches are $1, and helmets are provided at no charge.
 For more information, call (847) 291-2980.
 For weather updates, call (847) 291-2985.

 Aug.
 10 is the deadline for Adult Softball League registration.
 The Park District offers men’s 12-inch and co-rec 14-inch divisions with weekly evening games at Techny Prairie Park and Fields.
 The season runs for six-to-eight weeks, followed by single-elimination playoffs.
 Games begin the week of Aug.
 20. For more information, visit nbparks.org or call (847) 291-2980.